Plentiful pop-ups

 The dinners started small — just Shin and a few friends who were curious about trying Korean food.
 But as he started chronicling his meals on Instagram and posting information about upcoming dinners, people outside his circle started getting interested.
 Now, he’s in talks with a local restaurant to do larger-scale pop-ups later this summer.
 “It’s really exciting for me to share and teach people what Korean food is,” Shin says.

-His specialty is Korean fried chicken, and he has also become known for his Korean bone broth soups and barbeque spare ribs.
+His specialty is Korean fried chicken, and he has also become known for his Korean bone broth soups and barbecue spare ribs.
 He uses traditional recipes, but he also likes experimenting with local ingredients he finds at the Dane County Farmers’ Market.
 “It’s not necessarily fusion, but it comes out of being a Korean American in Wisconsin,” says Shin.
 His inventions include ramp kimchi, rice cakes with mozzarella and macaroni and cheese with kimchi, chorizo and bratwurst.

 Shin is a self-taught cook, but he has deep ties to the industry — his parents ran a Japanese restaurant in Philadelphia, and he remembers spending his summers in the kitchen, peeling and prepping.
 “I always thought it was kind of funny that we didn’t cook Korean food,” he says.
 His day job is in health care technology, but he dreams of opening his own restaurant when he’s healthy enough to do it — he has end-stage renal disease, and until he can get a kidney transplant, he needs dialysis three times a week.
 (His blood type is O-positive, in case anybody wants to help him out).